 We may appear more connected than ever before, but are we truly connected?

 Are there benefits to in-person communication that cannot be found screen-to-screen?

 You may have read or heard the story of a young child answering the question of what they would like to become and answering, “A phone, so my parents would pay attention to me.”
 If that doesn’t make you sad, you can stop reading now.

-This week I have been reviewing and polishing chapters in the upcoming Academy of Nutrition and Dietetics Guide to Nutrition Communication.
-As I reread chapter 19, which covers the topic of facilitated discussions, it struck me that many of the same principles and strategies described could be applied to improve our everyday conversations.
+In reviewing Chapter 19 in Communicating Nutrition: The Authoritative Guide, which covers the topic of facilitated discussions, it struck me that many of the same principles and strategies described could be applied to improve our everyday conversations.

-A facilitated discussion and a good conversation are both entered into intentionally, although the first is likely to be more planned and structured.
-Both begin with introductions, if needed, and a time to build trust and rapport.
-The discussion setting may incorporate an ice-breaker to accomplish this.
+A facilitated discussion and a great conversation are both entered into intentionally, although the first is likely to be more planned and structured.
+Both begin with introductions if needed, and a time to build trust and rapport.
+A planned discussion may incorporate an ice-breaker to accomplish this.
 In a conversation, good old-fashioned small talk usually does the trick.
 The more familiar conversation partners are with one another, the faster deep conversation can occur.

 When communication takes place in person, body language provides feedback and enhances understanding.
 Face-to-face communication results in higher degrees of trust.
 Trust promotes speaker credibility and acceptance of ideas.

 Recent research reported in Computers in Human Behavior (1) found “in-person interactions are characterized by better psychological and interpersonal outcomes than technology-mediated interactions.”
 The researchers attribute this to the presence of multiple modes of communication including nonverbal forms of expression.

 Research shows that we are much more persuasive in the flesh than digitally.
 A study (2) performed at Western University and published in the Journal of Experimental Social Psychology found that requests made in person were 34 times more effective than requests sent via email.